galoistom/notes/lie algebra (based on gtm9).md

-This is the same topic of [[lie gaoup and their representation (reminder)]] but focous more on the algebra structure iteslf
+This is the same topic of [[lie group and their representation (reminder)]] but focous more on the algebra structure iteslf

 Lie algebra is a vector space $\mathfrak{g}$ with a bilinear form which we will call **Lie bracket or commuator** $[\ ,\ ]:\mathfrak{g}\times \mathfrak{g}\rightarrow \mathfrak{g}$  such that:
 1. $[x,x]=0$ for all $x \in L$.